 If your budget won’t stretch that far, you can’t go wrong with a stay at Safestay London Kensington Holland Park.
 It may be a hostel but please don’t let that put you off.
 This one is housed in a beautifully refurbished building where dogs are welcome in a couple of the private en-suite rooms.
 Both properties are perfectly placed to explore London – read my reviews here.

 GET ME THERE: Dogs travel free on trains and buses in London.
 Plan your journey by checking out the city’s transport maps here.
-Dogs are also welcome on the MBNA Clippers, which speed along the River Thames from Woolwich in East London to Putney in the West.
-For more information about the routes, timetables and prices, click here.
+Dogs are also welcome on the MBNA Thames Clippers, which speed along the river from Woolwich in East London to Putney in the west.